AshBoomstick1/CS-Portfolio-Project---Minesweeper/README.md

 Note: You can't remove flags

-If you don't have python you can download it here: https://www.python.org/downloads/ Then you can run the code in the IDE or in a code editor
+If you don't have python you can download it here: https://www.python.org/downloads/ Then you can run the code in the IDE